Stegosauruss/CV/README.md

 ## Hobbies
-- Writing and recording music with my band
+- Songwriting and recording music.
 - Running: Midnight Runners and Park-Run
 - Yoga and meditation
 - Board games: Anything from social or casual games to complicated Euros